21centuryweather/21st-Century-Weather-Software-Wiki/gadi/getting-started.md

 # Getting started on `gadi`

-The National Computing Infrastructure (NCI) hosts the supercomputer `gadi` where you will be conducting most of your modeling research.
+The National Computing Infrastructure (NCI) hosts the supercomputer `gadi` where you will be conducting most of your research.

 ## Accessing `gadi` via a terminal.